rtyng/solar-system-c/README.md

 - Create a solar system simulation
 - Experiment with OpenGL
 - Improve software engineering skills
+- Create Models using publicly available date for Jupiter's and Saturn's moons

 Projects are added incrementally as I learn.